Germantown Chorus

 Picture

 The Germantown Chorus began as a summer program sponsored by the City of Germantown's Parks and Recreation Department.
 They were asked to sing for civic functions in the summer of 1986.
-When the summer - and the funding ended - the group decided not to disband.
-Now, more than twenty-five years later, the group still sings and performs three to six concerts annually with volunteer singers from all over the Mid-South.
+When the summer - and the funding - ended, the group decided not to disband.
+Now, more than thirty years later, the group still sings and performs four to six concerts annually with volunteer singers from all over the Mid-South.

 Germantown Chorus Day